 Alpha 1 anti-trypsin (AAT) deficiency is a rare genetic problem.
-It causes low levels of the enzyme AAT or stops it from working well.
+It causes low levels of the protein AAT or stops it from working well.
 This can lead to lung and liver disease in children and adults.

 AAT is made in the liver.
 A damaged gene stops the liver from making useful AAT.
 The faulty gene is passed from parents to children.

 Canadian Liver Foundation